Research Transparency

 Questions About Our Methods?

 We welcome scrutiny.
-If you have questions about how we conduct research, process data, or analyze results, we're happy to discuss.
+If you have questions about how we conduct research, process data, or analyze results, we are happy to discuss.
 Contact us here.